Residual Speaker Representation for One-Shot Voice Conversion: Introduction

-Recent studies \cite{li2023freevc, xiao2022dgc, wang2023alo} have employed pre-trained speaker representation models for encoding timbre representations.
+Recent studies \cite{li2023freevc, qian2019autovc,xiao2022dgc,wang2023alo,lian2022robust} have employed pre-trained speaker representation models for encoding timbre representations.
 The powerful generalization ability of these models depends on the diversity of data in the pre-training phase, while these representations often incorporate extraneous information, such as language and accents, which may compromise the effectiveness of voice conversion models.
 Global Style Tokens (GST) \cite{wang2018gst} were proposed for global style control in Text-to-Speech tasks.
-Reference \cite{lu2019gse} applied GST to speaker representations in voice conversion tasks, while \cite{zhang2021one} used similar methods to combine speaker representations from pre-extracted X-vectors \cite{snyder2018x}.
-These methods employ learnable tokens to represent the speaker, thus partially mitigating the out-of-distribution issue encountered with unseen speakers.
+Reference \cite{zhang2021one, xiao2022dgc, lu2019gse, wang2020one} applied GST to speaker representations in voice conversion tasks, while \cite{zhang2021one} used GST combine speaker representations from pre-extracted X-vectors \cite{snyder2018x}, and \cite{xiao2022dgc} used similar methods with D-vector \cite{variani2014deep}.
+These methods employ learnable tokens to represent the speaker, thus partially mitigating the OOD issue encountered with unseen speakers.
 Researchers have the ability to modify tokens to alter the voice.
 However, the accuracy of this approximate representation and the level of control over these modifications is limited.

 In response to these challenges, this paper introduces the Residual Speaker Module (RSM).
 This innovative approach addresses the aforementioned issues by employing tokens of multi-layer approximation techniques to enhance robustness when handling previously unseen speakers.
-Specifically, During the training phase, a specialized attention mechanism is utilized to map the speaker's voice, which is extracted by the speaker encoder, into multiple sets of trainable tokens.
-The tokens are structured into layers with residual connections, where each layer captures the residual information exclusively from the preceding layer.
-In the inference phase, the unseen speaker is represented through the combination of these tokens, thereby alleviating the out-of-distribution problem and improving the robustness of the model.
-In addition, the hierarchical residual structure enables a more precise representation of the speaker, enhancing the similarity of the converted speech.
+Specifically, during the training phase, a specialized attention mechanism is utilized to map the speaker's voice, which is extracted by the speaker encoder, into multiple sets of trainable tokens.
+The tokens are included into layers with residual connections, where each layer captures the residual information exclusively from the preceding layer.
+This can be considered as modeling deviation layer by layer.
+In the inference phase, the unseen speaker is represented through the combination of these tokens, thereby alleviating the OOD issues and improving the robustness of the model.
+In addition, the hierarchical residual structure enables a more precise representation of the speaker, enhancing the similarity of the converted audio.
 Furthermore, it provides researchers with finer control over the voice through modification of each layer of tokens.